Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 Check the Roof and Nearby Trees

-- Replace loose shingles.
+- Replace any loose shingles on your roof.

 - Make sure the flashing around the chimney or vent pipes is watertight.